hfm/puppet-tinyproxy/README.md

 - `bind`: Specify which interface will be used for outgoing connections.
 Type is Optional[String].
 Default: undef.
 - `bind_same`: Whether tinyproxy will bind the outgoing connection to the ip address of the incoming connection.
 Type is Optional[Boolean].
 Default: undef.
 - `timeout`: Specify a timeout of a connection.
 Type is Integer.
 Default: 600.
+- `error_files`: Specify the HTML file to send when a given HTTP error occurs.
+Type is Optional[Hash[Integer, String]].
+Default: undef.
 - `max_clients`: Specify maximum number of clients can be connected at the same time.
 Type is Integer.
 Default: 100.
 - `min_spare_servers`: Specify the lower limit for the number of spare servers which should be available.
 Type is Integer.
 Default: 5.
 - `max_spare_servers`: Specify the upper limit for the number of spare servers which should be available.
 Type is Integer.
 Default: 20.